-.NET Core has been designed with testability in mind, so that creating unit tests for your applications is easier than ever before.
-This article briefly introduces unit tests (and how they differ from other kinds of tests).
-Linked resources demonstrate how to add a test project to your solution and then run unit tests using either the command line or Visual Studio.
+.NET Core makes it easy to create unit tests.
+This article introduces unit tests and illustrates how they differ from other kinds of tests.
+The linked resources near the bottom of the page show you how to add a test project to your solution.
+After you set up your test project, you will be able to run your unit tests using the command line or Visual Studio.

-Having a suite of automated tests is one of the best ways to ensure a software application does what its authors intended it to do.
-There are different kinds of tests for software applications, including integration tests, web tests, load tests, and others.
-Unit tests that test individual software components or methods are the lowest level tests.
-Unit tests should only test code within the developer’s control, and should not test infrastructure concerns, like databases, file systems, or network resources.
-Unit tests may be written using Test Driven Development (TDD), or they can be added to existing code to confirm its correctness.
-In either case, they should be small, well-named, and fast, since ideally you want to be able to run hundreds of them before pushing your changes into the project’s shared code repository.
+Having automated tests is a great way to ensure a software application does what its authors intend it to do.
+There are multiple types of tests for software applications.
+These include integration tests, web tests, load tests, and others.
+Unit tests test individual software components and methods.
+Unit tests should only test code within the developer’s control.
+They should not test infrastructure concerns.
+Infrastructure concerns include databases, file systems, and network resources.

-When writing unit tests, be careful you don’t accidentally introduce dependencies on infrastructure.
-These tend to make tests slower and more brittle, and thus should be reserved for integration tests.
-You can avoid these hidden dependencies in your application code by following the Explicit Dependencies Principle and using Dependency Injection to request your dependencies from the framework.
-You can also keep your unit tests in a separate project from your integration tests, and ensure your unit test project doesn’t have references to or dependencies on infrastructure packages.
+Try not to introduce dependencies on infrastructure when writing unit tests.
+These make the tests slow and brittle, and should be reserved for integration tests.
+You can avoid these dependencies in your application by following the Explicit Dependencies Principle and using Dependency Injection.
+You can also keep your unit tests in a separate project from your integration tests.
+This ensures your unit test project doesn’t have references to or dependencies on infrastructure packages.

-- For additional information and examples on how to use selective unit test filtering, see Running selective unit tests, or including and excluding tests with Visual Studio.
+- For more information on how to run selective unit tests, see Running selective unit tests, or including and excluding tests with Visual Studio.

-- The XUnit team has written a tutorial that shows how to use xUnit with .NET Core and Visual Studio.
+- How to use xUnit with .NET Core and Visual Studio.